cornertime/cornertime/README.md

 * [ ] Encouragement functionality
     * [ ] Randomly receive encouragement during session
     * [ ] Make encouragement occur more towards the end of a session
+* [ ] Improvements under the hood
+    * [ ] Throttle webcam capture rate to 10–30 fps or even lower to conserve battery and cause less heat
+    * [ ] Consider rewriting the FSM with Redux or similar state management
+    * [ ] Separate speech, time & other side effects from the FSM

 ## Notes